Beginner's Guide to Investing in Precious Metals

 ETF stands for exchange-traded fund.
 These are financial products that are backed by gold, silver, or platinum.
 The funds issue shares, which are traded like stocks.

-The two most popular precious metal ETFs are the SPDR Gold Shares (GLD) and the iShares Gold Trust (IAU).
+The two most popular investment options for precious metal ETFs are the SPDR Gold Shares (GLD) and the iShares Gold Trust (IAU).

 Gold Mining Stocks

-Often simply called "gold stocks," these are shares of companies that mine for precious metals.
+Often simply called "gold stocks" and "silver stocks," these are shares of companies that mine for precious metals.

 Owning stocks of gold miners is an indirect way of investing in gold.
 The value of their shares generally go up when metals prices are rising.